tronprotocol/tips/tip-31.md

 ## Motivation

-Many developers hope not upload the ABI, and trigger the contract by their judgment.
+test:Many developers hope not upload the ABI, and trigger the contract by their judgment.

 ## Specification